tylercollier-devmtn/rubrics/personal_project.md

 * It is highly recommended that get the domain privacy package when registering for a domain name.
 That will protect against identity theft, prevents domain-related spam, and deters hijackers.
 * If you are hosting with Zeit, you must upgrade your Zeit account to the paid version to use a custom domain name.

-#### Project Planning
-* Planning is extremely important.
-It's said "Weeks of programming can save you hours of planning".
-It can be tempting to jump right into code immediately at the start of a project, but you'll quickly start making mistakes and losing time.
-Taking a good amount of time to plan a project out, before you even write a line of code, will make the coding process significantly smoother and quicker.
-* An important concept in planning is the "MVP".
-This stands for Mininum Viable Product.
-Simply, what is the smallest, simplest, least-amount-of-features version of your product that you could make that would still be considered completed and passable.
-For example: I am making a simple chat app.
-What are some "MVP Features"?
-The ability to type in a message, the ability to send a message, and the ability to recieve a message.
-If I want to add any other features, I need to carefully think if they are part of my MVP.
-A cool animation whenever I send a message?
-A notification sound when I recieve a message?
-Those aren't absolutely necessary for my app to function, so I need to put them aside until I finish all my MVP features.
-When planning, make a list of all the features your app **needs** to function and work on only them until they are done.
-* Another important facet of planning is setting tasks for yourself.
-You can waste a lot of time trying to figure what exactly to do next.
-Switching constantly between thinking about what to do and actually doing can really slow you down.
-It's a good idea to take some time to split your project into tasks.
-The more the better!
-A good goal is to see if you can split your entire project into hour chunks.
-If you think you have made as many tasks as you can think of, break the tasks you have into smaller tasks.
-This will allow you to just focus on actually doing the tasks, speeding up your development times.
-Trello.com is a good site for task management.
-* It's worth noting: plans don't need to be set in stone!
-You'll find the need for some extra endpoint, or you'll need to change your schemas up, or you'll realize a given feature really isn't MVP status.
-That's completely fine, it's important to be agile.
-It's important to plan, but it's also important not to waste time trying to come up with every single eventuality.
 #### Responsive
 (Jake)
-### Hosting

-Note: hosting, in general, is tough.
-You should therefore not wait until the last moment to give it a try.
-It's tempting to do so, since it's sometimes thought of as the final step, but shouldn't be thought of in this matter because there are considerations to take into account.
-Depending on your technology choices, you might not be able to host with one solution vs others.
-See further consideration in the sections below.

-#### Zeit

-Gotchas:

-Zeit normally takes about 1 or 2 minutes to deploy.
-During one cohort's personal projects, some students were seeing times of 15-30 minutes.
-Sometimes random failures happened.
-This was later acknowledged and addressed by Zeit, but be advised.

-#### Digital Ocean

-A note on how Digital Ocean servers (and others like it) are structured.
-Your app will run on some port number above 1024, like 3000, 3030, or whatever you choose.
-However, the normal http port is 80 and https is 443, which require root/admin access.
-Therefore, the pattern is to run a "reverse proxy" tool, such as Nginx or Apache, which will accept web requests on those ports, and forward the traffic to your node server.
-When setting up your Digital Ocean droplet, ensure you choose to have Nginx, and follow steps to forward the web traffic between ports.

-Gotchas:

-While many students receive instant access to Digital Ocean, some students were told to wait while their account access request was reviewed.
-Ultimately some students are denied for reasons not explained by Digital Ocean's communications with those students.

 ### Custom